UKCloud/documentation/articles/vmware/vmw-sco-synchronous-protection.md

 Synchronous Protection is one of a variety of on‑platform protection options available from UKCloud.
 Use this service scope to understand what Synchronous Protection offers and whether it will meet your own recovery point objectives (RPO) and recovery time objectives (RTO).

+> [!NOTE]
+> Synchronous Protection is no longer available as a protection option for UKCloud for VMware.
+UKCloud offer two alternative data protection solutions: [Journaling Protection (Zerto)](vmw-sco-journaling-protection.md) and [Snapshot Protection](vmw-sco-snapshot-protection.md).
+Contact your Technical Account Manager (TAM) for more information.
+>
+> We will continue to provide support to customers who previously added Synchronous Protection to their environment, although we would encourage considering using Journaling Protection instead.

 ## About Synchronous Protection

 The UKCloud for VMware Synchronous Protection service option is designed to offer geographical protection of your live environments across both of our sites (Farnborough and Corsham; 60 miles apart).
 To achieve this, we utilise synchronous replication between sites to ensure that any changes made to your environment are committed to arrays in both sites before the write is confirmed as being complete to the VM OS.